vincebel7/temperature-data-collector/README.md

 There are two components: Client, and Server.

-Client is the code in the collector directory.
+Client code is in the `collector` directory.
 This can only run standalone for now, Docker support hopefully coming soon.

 Server is everything else (web, redis, etc) and can be run via docker-compose (or each component standalone).